alafr/SVG-to-PDFKit/README.md

 ## Parameters

-    doc [PDFDocument] = the PDF document created with PDFKit svg [SVGElement or string] = the SVG object or XML code x, y [number] = the position where the SVG will be added options [Object] = >
+    doc [PDFDocument] = the PDF document created with PDF-LIB svg [SVGElement or string] = the SVG object or XML code x, y [number] = the position where the SVG will be added options [Object] = >